optimagic-dev/optimagic/docs/source/explanations/optimization/internal_optimizers.rst

 .. _internal_optimizer_interface:

 =================================
-Internal Optimizers for Estimagic
+Internal optimizers for estimagic
 =================================

 Introduction
 ============

-Estimagic provides a large collection of optimization algorithm that can be used by passing the algorithm name as ``algorithm`` into ``maximize`` or ``minimize``.
+estimagic provides a large collection of optimization algorithm that can be used by passing the algorithm name as ``algorithm`` into ``maximize`` or ``minimize``.
 However, advanced users can also use estimagic with their own algorithm, as long as it conforms with the internal optimizer interface.

 The advantages of using the algorithm with estimagic over using it directly are:

-- Estimagic turns an unconstrained optimizer into one that can deal efficiently with a wide range of constraints
+- estimagic turns an unconstrained optimizer into one that can deal efficiently with a wide range of constraints
   (see .. _link: how_to_guides/how_to_use_constranits.ipynb).
 - You can use estimagic's logging capabilities.